DimaSheiko/apep-docs/docs/framework/conditions/class.md

 UNIT:Stagger() >= 500
 ```

-***
+---

 > ## focus

 -   This condition calculates the focus resource of the player or pet, based on the provided target.
     If the target is "pet," the function returns the focus of the player's pet; otherwise, it returns the focus of the player.

 #### Parameters

 -   `UNIT`: The target unit ("pet" or "player") to determine whose focus resource to check.

 #### Returns `NUMBER`

 -   The focus resource of the specified target unit, or the player's focus if no target is provided.

-#### *Example:*
+#### _Example:_

 ```lua
 -- DSL Mode
 {ACTION, "UNIT.focus >= 40", UNIT},